-Later that year it seemed like the tournament committee had listened to the suggestions for a Section match play championship.
+Later that year it seems like the tournament committee had listened to the suggestions for a Section match play championship.
 A match play tournament, though not the Section Championship, was held at the end of September at the Paxon Hollow Golf Club.
 The professionals qualified for 16 places the morning of the first day and played the first round matches that afternoon.
 The low qualifiers were Ed Dudley, Charlie Hoffner, Jimmy Lyons the assistant at the Gulph Mills Golf Club and George Griffin, Sr. with 74s.
 They played two matches the second day and a 36-hole final the third day.
 At the conclusion of the first day's play the Paxon Hollow Golf Club added \$100 to the purse.
 The Western Open champion, Dudley, met the former Canadian Open champion Clarence Hackney in the finals.
 Dudley only led by one hole at the lunch break but in the afternoon round he was five under par and laid his opponent three stymies as well and the match was over after the thirteenth hole (6&5).
 In the semifinals Dudley eliminated Howard Slattery, the professional at the Bucks County Golf Club, 4&3 and Hackney put out Griffin, Sr. 2&1.

-Ten months after requiring that the tournament golfers play the 1.55 ounce golf ball, the USGA changed their minds and introduced another ball late that year.
+Ten months after requiring that the tournament golfers play the 1.55-ounce golf ball, the USGA changed their minds and introduced another ball late that year.
 The new ball would be the same size, 1.68 inches, but heavier at 1.62 ounces.
 The R&A had not gone along with the USGA ball.
 The USGA's new specifications gave the manufacturers more latitude, as the ball could be larger than the prescribed size and less than the prescribed weight.
 Most golfers didn't like the light ball they had been required to play and called it the "balloon ball".
 The better players felt that the light ball didn't hold its line in the wind and didn't putt well.
 Late that fall a ball manufacturer had sent Dudley some of the new balls to test.
 He said he thought the new balls were so much better that the pros might be shooting in the 50s soon.
 This was the third change in ten years.
 Prior to 1921 when 1.62 ounces and 1.62 inches were fixed as the standard, the use of any size ball was permissible.

 Alec Duncan was reelected president for the next year at the Section's annual meeting on the first Monday of November.
 They met at the Denckla Building in Philadelphia.
 The meeting was restricted to Class "A" members of the PGA.
 Ed Clarey was reelected first vice president and The DuPont Country Club professional Percy Vickers was elected second vice president.
-Secretary-Treasurer Herb Jewson, who was reelected, reported in his year-end financial statement that \$1,912.50 had been paid out in prize money at the Section tournaments.
+Secretary-Treasurer Herb Jewson, who was reelected, reported in his yearend financial statement that \$1,912.50 had been paid out in prize money at the Section tournaments.
 This left a balance in the treasury of \$342.14.
 This was very good since they had had no money at the same time the year before.
 Only \$206 of this was immediately available because \$142.14 was in the Manayunk Trust Company that had been closed due to the Great Depression.
 Len Sheppard and the St. Mungo Golf Company who he represented hosted the meeting.
-Jewson and Clarey were elected to be delegates to the PGA's national meeting, but Clarey declined and George Sayers was elected as the Section's second delegate.